-Overall, the proposed development will provide an opportunity for the building to celebrate its original 1862 form, scale, and massing of its three-storey street view, including the lower harbour side level, and benefit from the protection of its character-defining elements as detailed in the building's Statement of Significance.
-The retention of the 1976 addition is paramount to recognizing the building as a physical record of its time, place and use as it evolved since 1962.
-Interventions will be minimal.
-The exterior expression of the 1976 addition will be evaluated at a later stage to ensure the addition remains compatible with, subordinate to, and distinguishable from the historic building.
-Retention of the 1976 openings in the north rubble stone wall will be determined based on future adaptive reuse, as will the retention and treatment of the south side pedestrian bridges on the south side.
+Overall, the proposed development will provide opportunity for the building to celebrate its original 1891 form, scale, and massing of its three-storey street view, including the lower harbour side level, and benefit from the protection of its character-defining elements as detailed in the building's Statement of Significance.
+The removal of the 1976 addition, the reinstatement of the east entrances, and the restoration of the north stone wall is paramount to recognizing the building as a physical record of its time, place and use as it appeared in 1891.
+Aside from removing the addition, interventions will be minimal and contained to the requirement of additional openings in the south and north walls to provide additional internal light for adaptive reuse purposes of the interior.
+Existing openings on the north rubble stone wall, other than one original window opening, were created at the time of the 1976 addition.
+Stonework removed for new openings will be used for stone wall reconstruction for any 1976 openings not retained.
 All exterior wood cladding will be restored to its original appearance, all existing windows will be retained and repaired based on documented evidence using in-kind materials.
 The location and size of new openings will respect the building's heritage value, will minimize intervention of the stone walls, and will be physically and visually compatible with, subordinate to and distinguishable from the historic building.
 All exterior materials, such as stonework, wood cladding and details, and the metal clad dentilled cornice will be cleaned and repaired where necessary and all non-redundant metal anchors and flag supports will be retained as contributing elements to the building's history.